MicrosoftDocs/customer-insights/ci-docs/predict-product-recommendation.md

 ---
-title: "Product recommendation prediction"
+title: "Predict product recommendations"
-description: "Predict the products a customer is likely to purchase or interact with." ms.date: 09/07/2022 ms.reviewer: mhart
+description: "Predict the products a customer is likely to purchase or interact with." ms.date: 09/12/2022 ms.reviewer: mhart

 ms.subservice: audience-insights